-I have a separate article that does a deep dive on what additional benefits and features this Gen 2 WiFi/PID control panel can provide, but I’ll provide a quick summary here.
+I have a separate article that does a deep dive into what additional benefits and features this Gen 2 WiFi/PID control panel can provide, but I’ll provide a quick summary here.

-Now, if you mainly spend your time grilling/searing then WiFi functionality may not be that useful, as you are stood next to the grill most of the time anyway.
+Now, if you mainly spend your time grilling/searing, then WiFi functionality may not be that useful, as you are standing next to the grill most of the time anyway.

 In my article on PID control panels, I go into detail on the benefits, but it essentially provides tighter temperature management to within 5 degrees of the set temperature.

 It also importantly means the pellet grill/smoker can adapt to changes in the ambient temperature around the pellet cooker and wind speed changes.

 With pretty much all Camp Chef pellet grills, a propane Sear Box or SideKick can be added.
 On the Camp Chef website, many models are sold as new with the option of either of these accessories.

 Now, the Sear Box and SideKick are two separate accessories that perform a very similar purpose.

 Therefore, you would only ever choose one of these accessories, not both of them, so what are the differences between them?